• Skip to primary navigation

 Start with the basic recipe and then after you've tried it in a recipe, play around with the quantities to make this recipe your own!

-• To make spicier add a scotch bonnet pepper powder.
-I'd start with adding a teaspoon.
+• To make it spicier add a scotch bonnet pepper powder.
+Start by adding a teaspoon.
 If you like it spicier still, just keep adding!

 • If you need to tone down the heat, you can omit the red pepper flakes and reduce the chili powder by half